eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/migration_notes_wildcard_search.md

 }
 ```

-Here is an example status after completion.
+Here is an example status after completion of background sync.
 {%raw%}
 ```json
 {